 The Flesch-Kincaid grade level score is fairly self-explanatory.
 You'll notice in the sample above that the text is at a 9.3 or third month of ninth grade year.
 To get this text to eighth grade level, where I want to be, I can simply remove the word “exquisite” which takes it to an 8.8 score.

 Now, understanding the Flesch Reading Ease score is a little harder, but not too difficult.
-Microsoft explains this reading score in detail on the Microsoft support site.
+Microsoft explains this reading score in detail on the [icon link] Microsoft support site.

 The site states: